chiisquare/100-days-of-code/log.md

 ### Day 2: January 24, 2022, Monday

 **Today's Progress**: Finished the basic HTML tutorial and began learning CSS via FreeCodeCamp.
 Dad has generously purchased for me an Udemy course on Android app development using Kotlin.
 Enrolled in MIT Python course for Wednesday, Jan.
 26th!
+(2/4/2022: have unenrolled since due to a desire to focus on easier languages or courses first. will definitely consider returning though)

 **Thoughts**: I can think a lot more clearly now that I'm not super sleepy.
 My attention span feels pulled in multiple directions though.
 Took a really long break after lunch.... gonna get going on CSS and then look at the Udemy course on Kotlin.
 I'm hoping I don't bite off more than I can chew!